 I can’t seem to get the song “one of these things is not like the other” out of my head. 🙂

 September 23 – 24

 Riss and I decided to kick this adventure up a notch by hiking 6.5 miles into Reavis Ranch.
-To keep it interesting (or because of time management issues), we got started a little late (2pm), which meant that we got to the first sign of running water after dark.
+To keep it interesting (*cough* because of time management issues *cough*), we got started a little late (2pm), which meant that we got to the first sign of running water after dark.
+6.5 miles in.
+After seeing no one except 2 solo men and hearing what sounded like wild animals.
 We crafted our own camp site and hung out by the fire (and whatever else was rustling in the woods) before calling it a night.

 The next day, we made it to the Ranch.
 No apples in sight this time, but we did come across some old farm equipment that Mr. Reavis operated.
-Oh, and a tarantula.
+Oh, and a wicked huge tarantula.

 Incubus in Denver

 My first time at the Red Rocks Amphitheatre from row 11 with one of my best high school friends.
 Seeing my absolute favorite band since high school: Incubus.
 I don’t think I could have been happier.